In This Article

 How Not to Apologize

 On the other hand, there are several things you shouldn't do when you want to figure out how to say sorry to a friend you hurt.
 Note that the art of apologizing involves taking responsibility.
-Never apologize as a way to "shut someone up" when they are saying you hurt their feelings, and you don't think you did.
-"When in doubt, leave the explanation out; trying to explain away our actions can seem like we’re being defensive, or making excuses," writes Dr. Carter.
+Never apologize as a way to "shut someone up" when they are saying you hurt their feelings, even if you don't think you did.
+"When in doubt, leave the explanation out; trying to explain away our actions can seem like we’re being defensive, or making excuses," says Dr. Carter.

 Avoid saying things like: